Voice Agent API Migration Guide

 FunctionCallRequest

-flag that explicitly indicates where the function should be executed:
+In V1, the FunctionCallRequest message includes a client_side flag that explicitly indicates where the function should be executed:

-When handling a FunctionCallRequest
+When handling a FunctionCallRequest:

 - Check the

-flag in each function - If
+client_sideflag in each function - If

-, your client code must:- Execute the specified function with the provided arguments
+client_sideistrue, your client code must:- Execute the specified function with the provided arguments

 - Send a